-input.obj Phyloseq object or a list that contains numeric matrix and meta-data table.
-Re- quires sample names as row/col-names to handle correct orientation. model.vars Two covariates of interest to select by first variable selects panels and second one determines coloring. type One of 'otu', 'tss' or 'clr' to determine the abundance matrix to use for evalua- tion. method algorithms to use nc.features (OPTIONAL) A vector of features names to be used as negative controls in RUV-3.
-If not supplied, the algorithm will use an 'lm' to find pseudo-negative controls an object of class MbecDataSet
+Phyloseq object or a list that contains numeric matrix and meta-data table.
+Requires sample names as row/col-names to handle correct orientation.

+type One of 'otu', 'tss' or 'clr' to determine the abundance matrix to use for evaluation.

+method algorithms to use

+nc.features (OPTIONAL) A vector of features names to be used as negative controls in an object of class MbecDataSet mbecRUV2 49

+RUV-3.
+If not supplied, the algorithm will use an 'lm' to find pseudo-negative mbecRUV2

 '''

 This call will use 'ComBat' for batch effect correction and store the new

 counts in a list-obj in the output.

 data(dummy.mbec)

 study.obj <- mbecRunCorrections(input.obj=dummy.mbec,

 model.vars=c("batch","group"), method=c("bat","bmc"))

+'''

+'''

 This call will use 'Percentile Normalization' for batch effect correction

 and replace the old count matrix.

 study.obj <- mbecRunCorrections(dummy.mbec, model.vars=c("batch","group"),

 method=c("pn"))

 '''